Botulinum toxin: Side effects

 Side effects from therapeutic use can be much more varied depending on the location of injection and the dose of toxin injected.
 In general, side effects from therapeutic use can be more serious than those that arise during cosmetic use.
 These can arise from paralysis of critical muscle groups and can include arrhythmia, heart attack, and in some cases, seizures, respiratory arrest, and death.
 Additionally, side effects common in cosmetic use are also common in therapeutic use, including trouble swallowing, muscle weakness, allergic reactions, and flu-like syndromes.

-In response to the occurrence of these side effects, in 2008, the FDA notified the public of the potential dangers of the botulinum toxin as a therapeutic.
+In response to the occurrence of these side effects, in 2008, the US Food and Drug Administration (FDA) notified the public of the potential dangers of the botulinum toxin as a therapeutic.
 Namely, the toxin can spread to areas distant from the site of injection and paralyze unintended muscle groups, especially when used for treating muscle spasticity in children treated for cerebral palsy.
 In 2009, the FDA announced that boxed warnings would be added to available botulinum toxin products, warning of their ability to spread from the injection site.
-However, the clinical use of botulinum toxin A in cerebral palsy children has been proven to be safe with minimal side effects.
+However, the clinical use of botulinum toxin A in children with cerebral palsy has been proven to be safe with minimal side effects.
 Additionally, the FDA announced name changes to several botulinum toxin products, to emphasize that the products are not interchangeable and require different doses for proper use.
 Botox and Botox Cosmetic were given the generic name of onabotulinumtoxinA, Myobloc as rimabotulinumtoxinB, and Dysport retained its generic name of abobotulinumtoxinA.
 In conjunction with this, the FDA issued a communication to health care professionals reiterating the new drug names and the approved uses for each.
 A similar warning was issued by Health Canada in 2009, warning that botulinum toxin products can spread to other parts of the body.